russcarver/custom-ionic-search-bar/readme.md

 ### `setFocus() => void`

-Sets focus on the specified `ion-searchbar`.
+Sets focus on the specified `ci-search-bar`.
 Use this method instead of the global `input.focus()`.

 #### Returns